William Cosby: Balearic Islands

 In 1717, Cosby was promoted to colonel of the Royal Regiment of Ireland.
 The next year, this regiment was transferred to Menorca, in the Balearic Islands.
 Cosby acted as governor of Menorca from 1718.
 His administration was unremarkable in most respects, but he ran into difficulties when he illegally seized a Portuguese ship and attempted to appropriate its valuable cargo of snuff for his own benefit.

 Governor of New York and New Jersey

 When George II of Britain was crowned, he transferred New York's governor, William Burnet, to be the governor of Massachusetts and New Hampshire.
 Burnet's successor, John Montgomerie, died soon after taking office.
 On 13 January 1732, George II appointed Cosby as "Captain General & Governor in Chief of the Provinces of New York, New Jersey and Territories depending thereon in America".
-The interim governor, who would serve until Cosby arrived in America, was Rip Van Dam.
+The interim governor, who would serve until Cosby arrived in North America, was Rip Van Dam.

-Thirteen months elapsed between Cosby’s appointment and his arrival in New York.
+Thirteen months elapsed between Cosby's appointment and his arrival in New York.
 At the time, the colony of New York had 50,000 inhabitants, and the city only 9,000, but its port activity was booming with docks and shipyards.